-Make sure to measure your nipples and be using the correct shield.
-If you aren’t using the right shield and using an insert (if you measure a 15/17/19/etc.), you won’t be completely emptying the breast and getting all the milk you potentially could.
+Make sure to measure your nipples and that you are using the correct shield.
+If you aren’t using the right shield and using an insert (if you measure a 15/17/19/etc.), you won’t be completely emptying the breast and getting all the milk you potentially can.
 I recommend these Willow inserts.
 They get great reviews in our Elvie Stride Facebook Group.

 Is the Elvie Stride available outside the USA?